SellaRafaeli/sellarafaeli.com/views/index.md

-Hi, I'm Sella, a senior web developer and architect.
+Hi, I'm Sella, a technical entrepreneur.

-I have 17 years of experience in software development and management as a backend/frontend developer, team lead, CTO, and [consultant](/consulting).
+I have 17 years of experience in software development and management as a backend/frontend developer, team lead, CTO, CEO, founder and [consultant](/consulting).

-I usually work with JavaScript (including Vanilla, jQuery, Vue, React, Angular1-2+, Node), Ruby (Rails, Sinatra) and Python (Django, Flask).

-My previous experience includes 8200 (5 years), CS @ Hebrew University (*magna cum laude*), Fiverr (2 years), and CTO of a social network, [yes.no](https://medium.com/@sellarafaeli/yes-no-architecture-of-a-social-network-startup-in-2016-d6d2989ca1b3) (10 employees). <!-- For the last couple of years I have been the web architect at [Hysolate](https://www.hysolate.com/). -->
+My previous experience includes 8200 (5 years), CS @ Hebrew University (*magna cum laude*), Fiverr (2 years), CTO of a social network, [yes.no](https://medium.com/@sellarafaeli/yes-no-architecture-of-a-social-network-startup-in-2016-d6d2989ca1b3) (10 employees), and CEO of an international software services company (4 years, still active). <!-- For the last couple of years I have been the web architect at [Hysolate](https://www.hysolate.com/). -->

 You can read more [about me](/about), my [articles](/articles), my [blog](/blog) or [books](/books), my [résumé](https://docs.google.com/document/d/1BjCh9nQDAibvDXBWxOYrAsRDsT6JfKbpW_nW2Ezl4Hc/export?format=pdf), or [contact me](/contact).